prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 “scroll” here invokes both the materiality of a landscape sketch (like “smudge”) and the image of writing, agriculture becoming in turn a kind of human signature on the land in the form of bare, shaved crops.
-Further, as in the first landscape, the “illimitable” distinguishes the technological sublime from the natural: through the human signature, the technology of writing breaks the visual frame that contained purely natural sublimity.[@norris_octopus:_1986 46-7]
+Further, as in the first landscape, “illimitable” distinguishes the technological sublime from the natural: through the human signature, the technology of writing breaks the visual frame that contained purely natural sublimity.[@norris_octopus:_1986 46-7]

 As this capitalized agency continues to expand, it does so through reproducibility---and it is this process that creates the new sublimity in tension with the natural sublime.
-The natural sublime is a confrontation with the whole web of interconnections of which the self is a small part, agency diminished by context.
+The scens' natural sublime comes from a confrontation with the whole web of interconnections of which the self is a small part, agency diminished by context.
 The capitalist process of standardization attempts to reduce the web of interconnections to only those that are